 - What tools can we use to make better programs?

-- How can we use computer science to solve problems or create new ideas?
+- How can we use software to solve problems or create new ideas?

 - How do computers change our communities and the larger world?